parrt/msds501/notes/operations.md

 <img src=images/search-rainfall.png width=180>

 The search operation can even be used within a string (list of characters) to find the position of a character of interest.
 For example, to slice up a full name into first and last names, we can combine a search for the space character with two slice operations.
 Given full name `Xue Li`, a search for the space character returns the fourth position or index 3.
-To extract the first name, we slice from index 0 to index 3, exclusively.
-To get the last name, we slice from index 4 to 6, exclusively.
+To extract the first name, we slice from index 0 to index 3, exclusively on the right.
+To get the last name, we slice from index 4 to 6, exclusively on the right.

 <img src=images/split-string.png width=190>